metno/metsis-drupal/metsis/metsis_search/README.md

 ## TODO
-* Find a way to add "Back to parent search" on child search view.
 * Clean up code (remove unused code, not used configuration etc)
 * Update this documentation with endpoints etc.
 * Integrate result map with children (elements) view.